pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

-For example, if you want to retrieve the `CKRecord` that is associated with a particular row in one of your tables, say a reminder, then you can use ``SyncMetadata/lastKnownServerRecord`` to retreive the `CKRecord` and then invoke a CloudKit database function to retreive all of the details:
+For example, if you want to retrieve the `CKRecord` that is associated with a particular row in one of your tables, say a reminder, then you can use ``SyncMetadata/lastKnownServerRecord`` to retrieve the `CKRecord` and then invoke a CloudKit database function to retrieve all of the details:

 ```swift
 let lastKnownServerRecord = try database.read { db in